Differentiating EDRs from the Background Magnetopause Current Sheet: A Statistical Study: EDR and Regular Magnetopause Crossing Analysis

-Our analysis resulted in 6,332 data points for each current component from the EDR events and 73,865 data points from the non-EDR events.
-We then analyzed the combined data’s mean and median values as well as their standard errors or $\sigma / \sqrt{N}$ where $\sigma$ is the standard deviation of the data and N is the number of data points recorded.
 This analysis was completed for each of our currents densities ($\textbf{J}_{curl}$, $\textbf{J}_{dia \ Total_i}$, $\textbf{J}_{dia \ Total_e}$, $\textbf{J}_{dia \ \nabla N_i}$, $\textbf{J}_{dia \ \nabla \cdot T_i}$, $\textbf{J}_{dia \ \nabla N_e}$, $\textbf{J}_{dia \ \nabla \cdot T_e}$) in their component directions ($\hat{R}$, $\hat{\phi}$, $\hat{\theta}$), as shown in Table \ref{tab:table1} below.
-Additionally, we compiled the current data into probability distributions, which are shown in Figure \ref{fig:Jcurl_Hist} for $J_{curl}$ and its parallel and perpendicular components in the $\hat{R}$, $\hat{\phi}$, $\hat{\theta}$ directions (9 panels in total) with the EDR data points represented in the blue distributions, while the non-EDR data points are represented in the pink distributions.
+Additionally, we compiled the current data into probability distributions, which are shown in Figure \ref{fig:Jcurl_Hist} for $J_{curl}$ and its parallel and perpendicular components in the $\hat{R}$, $\hat{\phi}$, $\hat{\theta}$ directions (9 panels in total) with the EDR data points represented in the blue distributions, while the {regular} mangetopause data points are represented in the red distributions.
 Likewise, Figure \ref{fig:ionHist} shows the results for the ion diamagnetic current and its density and temperature components.
 The electron diamagnetic current and its components are provided in Figure \ref{fig:elecHist}.
-Figure \ref{fig:velocityHist} then shows the probability density histograms of ion and electron velocity measurements over the EDR and non-EDR crossings.
+Figure \ref{fig:velocityHist} then shows the probability density histograms of ion and electron velocity measurements over the EDR and {regular} crossings.
 Each distribution figure includes labels that show the total number of points N as well as the mean and median values of their respective distributions, which are also shown in Table 1.